What's at stake as the Supreme Court hears Idaho case about abortion in emergencies

 1. Idaho physicians warn patients are being harmed

-Under Idaho's law, abortion is only legal when a doctor judges that "the abortion was necessary to prevent the death of the pregnant woman."
+Under Idaho's abortion law, the medical exception only applies when a doctor judges that "the abortion was necessary to prevent the death of the pregnant woman."
+(There is also an exception to the Idaho abortion ban in cases of rape or incest, only in the first trimester of the pregnancy, if the person files a police report.)

 In a filing with the court, a group of 678 physicians in Idaho described cases in which women facing serious pregnancy complications were either sent home from the hospital or had to be transferred out of state for care.
 "It's been just a few months now that Idaho's law has been in effect – six patients with medical emergencies have already been transferred out of state for [pregnancy] termination," Dr. Jim Souza, chief physician executive of St. Luke's Health System in Idaho, told reporters on a press call last week.